 Let’s start from the basics, i.e., types of smokers.
 The primary basis of the categorization of smokers depends on the fuel it uses to cook the food.

 This fuel source will help to determine how the smoker will function and cook your food.
-Take a look at the different types of grills available in the market.
+Take a look at the most popular types of smokers available in the market.

 1. Charcoal Smokers